Greenpeace should not get ‘seat at the table’ in Government discussions – No 10

 The Prime Minister’s official spokesman said all Government departments should suspend stakeholder engagement with the environmental group after the stunt last Thursday.

-The move expands on orders given to civil servants in the Department for Envrionment, Food and Rural Affairs (Defra) last week to cut ties with Greenpeace until further notice.
+The move expands on orders given to civil servants in the Department for Environment, Food and Rural Affairs (Defra) last week to cut ties with Greenpeace until further notice.

 The No 10 official said: “Certainly we obviously don’t think that people who are accused of breaking the law should have a seat at the table in discussions with Government.